Health Care Informatics – hcs482 (3 credits)

 This course is designed to examine computer and electronic modalities that assist patient and client management.
 The automation of data management through information systems, expert systems, and telecommunications will be examined in the context of health care informatics.
 The use of technology to help make decisions and to improve the health status of the individual, family, and community will be emphasized.

-Information Systems and Data Management
+Health Information Systems

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.